 # creating a window window = pyglet.window.Window(width, height, title) # creating document documnet = pyglet.text.document.FormattedDocument(text)

-Below is the syntax of the on delete text event
+Below is the syntax of the on style text event

 Below is the implementation